social-protocols/dri-in-polis/docs/permuted-preferences.md

 #### 4.2.3 Sample Cases: Uppsala Speaks

 Finally, it is interesting to compare the three Uppsala Speaks cases.
 In all three cases (including the control), both pre-deliberation and post-deliberation DRI are outside or nearly outside the 99% null interval.
 For the two treatment cases, ΔDRI is positive.
-However, only for the "Group Building Plus" case does the *delta* fall outside the null interval.
+However, only for the "Group Building Plus" case does ΔDRI fall outside the null interval.

 ![Null Distribution for Case 0.1](../published-output/permuted-preferences/case-0.1-permuted-preferences-standard.png)
 ![Null Distribution for Case 1.0](../published-output/permuted-preferences/case-1.0-permuted-preferences-standard.png)